On a generalisation of Cameron's base size conjecture: Introduction

 \vs

-As we will see in Section~\ref{s:prelims}, we can prove a stronger statement than Theorem~\ref{thm:main} for classical groups.
-In particular, if $G$ is an almost simple classical group, then we will show that every non-standard $4$-tuple is regular, unless $G = {\rm U}_6(2).2$, in which case $R_{\rm ns}(G) = 5$ and the only non-regular non-standard $4$-tuple up to conjugacy is $(H, H, H, H)$ with $H = {\rm U}_4(3).2^2$.
-Combining this with the results in~\cite{AB}, we obtain a more refined version of Theorem~\ref{thm:main}, which we state below:
+As we will see in Section~\ref{s:prelims}, we will prove a stronger version of Theorem~\ref{thm:main} for classical groups.
+In particular, if $G$ is an almost simple classical group, then we show that $R_{\rm ns}(G) \leqs 5$ with equality if and only if $G = {\rm U}_6(2).2$, in which case the only non-regular $4$-tuple is $(H, H, H, H)$ with $H = {\rm U}_4(3).2^2$.
+Combining this with~\cite[Theorem 1(ii) and Theorem 2(i)]{AB}, we obtain the following more refined version of Theorem~\ref{thm:main}.